We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Counselors come from the following backgrounds:

 BetterHelp pairs individuals with therapists based on how they respond to an online multiple-choice questionnaire.
-If a person is not happy with their match, they can ask to change therapists.
+If a person is unhappy with their match, they can ask to change therapists.

 The company will then assign a person to a private online chat room that only they and their therapist can access.
 The chat room is always “open” for the counselor and client.
 Individuals have unlimited chat time with their counselors through their chat rooms, although the chats are not usually live.

 BetterHelp offers people one live session with their counselor each week.
 These live sessions can be online chats, phone calls, or video sessions that individuals can schedule with their counselors in their chat rooms.

 BetterHelp offers various features that people can use to access its services.

 A person can opt to talk with their designated therapist via a chat room at any time.
 While people can access this messaging service whenever they wish to, a therapist may not respond immediately.

 A person can return to and view this message exchange whenever they like.

 BetterHelp also offers phone sessions.

 To use this feature, a person needs to schedule a session with their therapist.
 Then, they need to log in to their BetterHelp therapy room, and the system will ask for their phone number.
 The system then calls this number and connects the person with their therapist.

 Alternatively, a person may schedule a live video session with their therapist so they can speak face to face.
 As with the phone session, a person signs into their therapy room at the appropriate time.